Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

 ### Understanding the output
 This tool produces a points feature class containing the fields described below.  *Note: The field names are shortened for shapefile output.*
 * **stop_id**:  The unique stop_id from the GTFS stops.txt file.
 The original stop_id now has the GTFS folder name prepended to it, in order to prevent problems when combining multiple GTFS datasets in the same analysis.
 * **stop_code, stop_name, stop_desc, zone_id, stop_url, location_type, parent_station**:  Fields from the GTFS stops.txt file.
-For an explanation of these fields, please review the [GTFS reference guide] (https://github.com/google/transit/blob/master/gtfs/spec/en/reference.md#stopstxt).
+For an explanation of these fields, please review the [GTFS reference guide](https://github.com/google/transit/blob/master/gtfs/spec/en/reference.md#stopstxt).
 * **NumTrips**:  The total number of transit trips that visit this stop during the time window.
 * **NumTripsPerHr**: The average number of transit trips that visit this stop per hour during the time window.
 This number is calculated by dividing NumTrips by the length of the time window.
 * **MaxWaitTime**: The maximum time, in minutes, between consecutive transit trip arrivals or departures during your time window.
 This is the maximum amount of time during which no trips visit this stop.